 Here we will provide you a general example of what public health insurance should cover.
 Each health insurance company has the statutory coverage.
 Benefits differ from company to company, please check with the insurance provider directly.

-Expatrio provides the best and fairest rated health insurance fund, Techniker Krankenkasse (TK), below are some of the statutory treatments provided:
+Expatrio's public health insurance partner is Techniker Krankenkasse (TK).
+Below are some of the statutory treatments provided:

 - Visits to the Doctor